Room Rates, Meal Plan Costs, and Billing

 If you have specific housing needs based on gender identity/expression, please submit your housing application by the deadline and note those needs accordingly.
 That is the best way of guaranteeing that they can be accommodated.
 If you have additional questions or concerns, please feel free to reach out to us at reslife@kzoo.edu.

-How do I indicate any special needs?
+How do I indicate any special needs or accommodations for disabilities?

 After submitting your housing application…